 …I acknowledge that Mr Murtagh does not wish to meet with SCHN staff at this time, however, please note he is welcome to contact us should he change his mind

 Alina and family received far from the best standards of care.
-The arrogance of the neurologists and their unwillingness to accept advice other than that of their own choosing resulted in multiple arguments, gaslighting, falsification of notes and diagnosis, incredible suffering to a child and finally her death.
+The arrogance of the neurologists and their unwillingness to acknowledge the symptoms or experience of others that was not of their own choosing resulted in multiple arguments, gaslighting, falsification of notes and diagnosis, incredible suffering and abuse to a child, and finally her death.

 Consulting with external hospitals and offering incomplete information is nothing more than an exercise in confirmation bias.
 Had Dr Sampaio consulted with Alina’s GPs, a very clear pattern would have been noticed: a chronic enterovirus, after which all other aspects, symptoms and responses of the illness fall exactly into place.

-The actual response below from the Hospital when requesting an explanation after their official reply to the Medical Board & HCCC:
+The actual response below from the Hospital when requesting an explanation after their official response to the Medical Board & HCCC:

 “Please note: that any further correspondence received in this matter will be read and placed on file.
 If you have a new complaint unrelated to matters already raised, you can lodge this with us by completing our webform.”